Ignacio Garriga

 Ignacio Garriga Vaz de Conceição (born 4 February 1987) is a Spanish politician as well as a former dentist and professor.
-He is known in the Spanish media for being the first notable Afro-Spaniard elected politician within the far-right Vox party.
+He is known in the Spanish media for being the only Afro-Spaniard elected politician within the far-right Vox party.
 In October 2022 he became Secretary General of Vox.

 Personal life

 Garriga was born in Sant Cugat del Vallès to a Spanish father named Rafael of maternal Belgian descent and an Equatoguinean mother named Clotilde.
 His mother is also of Portuguese descent through her father.
 Clotilde's parents, Mercedes and Pablo, owned a supermarket in Malabo, but after the death of Pablo, Mercedes sent Clotilde and her seven brothers to live in Barcelona.
 His father, Rafael Garriga Kuijpers, comes from a political family where both his father and brother (Ignacio's grandfather and uncle) were both involved in nationalist organizations.
 Garriga's cousin is Juan Garriga Domenech who has also since become active in Vox.

 Garriga is one of five children and grew up speaking Catalan as his first language.
 He considers himself 100% Spanish.
 Before becoming a politician Garriga worked as a dentist.
 He is married and has one daughter and three sons.
 He has worked as a professor at the Faculty of Dentistry of the International University of Catalonia.